 LBS: Reliable bike rental businesses are still in development, so it’d be advisable to bring your own if you want to get the most out of mountain biking in Greece.

 Bonus destination: Salamina Island, which is only 20 minutes by ferry from the Port of Pérama, west of Athens.
 The forested area, Kanákia, to the south of this small island is a hotbed for Greek MTB racing (many UCI races have been held there over the years), and offers short but interesting XC routes.
 Alex advises, “Don’t expect to find ‘trails for days’ here but it’s a great opportunity to ride in a truly historic location.”

 Steamboat Springs, Colorado - United States

 Why?
-In 2013 voters passed to acquire $5.1 million of Accommodations Tax funding throughout 10 years specifically to develop trails intended for various uses.
+In 2013 voters passed a proposal to acquire $5.1 million of Accommodations Tax funding throughout 10 years specifically to develop trails intended for various uses.
 This means that the majority of residents in Steamboat Springs thought that it would be a good idea to create more space for outdoor activities, like mountain biking.

 Best time to go: June - October